Understanding Frozen Shoulder

 An arm that you can’t raise or rotate beyond a certain point

+The cause of frozen shoulder is not well understood.
 Women are more likely than men to have frozen shoulder.
-This problem also occurs more often in women who are at least in their 40s.
+This problem also happens more often in women who are at least in their 40s.
 In some cases, people who have injured their shoulder may later develop frozen shoulder.
+Certain medical conditions, such as diabetes, thyroid disease, Parkinson and cardiac disease can also increase someone's risk for frozen shoulder.